-In order to judge the failure behavior of the Repeaters HiD2033/2034 and Smart Repeaters HiD2037/2038, the following definitions for the failure of the product were considered.
+In order to judge the failure behavior of the Intrinsic Safety Isolators HiD2842/2844 and HiD2821/2822/2824, the following definitions for the failure of the products were considered.

-Fail-Safe State The fail-safe state is defined as the output being below 4 mA.
+Fail-Safe State The fail-safe state is defined as the output being de-energized.

+Fail Safe Failure that causes the module / (sub)system to go to the defined fail-safe state without a demand from the process.

-- Fail Dangerous Failure that does not respond to a demand from the process (i.e. being unable to go to the defined fail-safe state) or deviates the output current by more than 2% of the full scale value of 16 mA (deviation more than +/- 0,32 mA). - Fail No EffectFailure of a component that is part of the safety function but that has no effect on the safety function or deviates the output current by not more than 2% of the full scale value.
-For the calculation of the SFF it is treated like a safe undetected failure. - Not considered Not considered (!) means that this failure mode was not considered.
-When calculating the SFF this failure mode is divided into 50% safe failures and 50% dangerous failures. - Not part Failures of a component which is not part of the safety function but part of the circuit diagram and is listed for completeness.
+Fail Dangerous Failure that does not respond to a demand from the process (i.e.

+being unable to go to the defined fail-safe state).

+Fail No Effect Failure of a component that is part of the safety function but that has no effect on the safety function.
+For the calculation of the SFF it is treated like a safe undetected failure.

+Not considered (!) means that this failure mode was not

+considered.
+When calculating the SFF this failure mode is divided into 50% safe failures and 50% dangerous failures.

+Not part Failures of a component which is not part of the safety function but part of the circuit diagram and is listed for completeness.
 When calculating the SFF this failure mode is not taken into account.
 It is also not part of the total failure rate.